 There’s one thing employers are looking for on your resume – numbers.

-When you show your achievements with a numbers and quantify your resume, you have a higher chance of getting shortlisted for the interview stage.
+When you show your achievements with numbers and quantify your resume, you have a higher chance of getting shortlisted for the interview stage.

 This is because employers can quantify your value to their organisation.

 A resume with numbers will create a greater impact and offer employers a better sense of how much of an impact you can have in their team.